 Substitute sale: A method for hedging price risk that utilizes debt-market instruments, such as interest rate futures, or that involves selling borrowed securities as the primary assets.

-Substitution swap: A swap in which a money manager exchanges one bond for another bond that is similar in terms of coupon, maturity, and credit quality, but offers a higher yield.
+Substitution swap: A swap in which a money manager exchanges one bond for another bond that is similar in the terms of coupon, maturity, and credit quality, but offers a higher yield.

 Sum-of-the-years'-digits depreciation: Method of accelerated depreciation.

 Sunk costs: Costs that have been incurred and cannot be reversed.

 Supermajority: Provision in a company's charter requiring a majority of, say, 80% of shareholders to approve certain changes, such as a merger.

 Supply shock: An event that influences production capacity and costs in an economy.

 Support level: A price level below which it is supposedly difficult for a security or market to fall.

 Surplus: Contributed surplus is a balance sheet figure which originates from sources other than earnings, such as the initial sale of stock above par value.
 Earned surplus, or retained earnings, is the amount of accumulated earnings retained in the business after the payment of all expenses and dividends.